gaoj0017/RaBitQ/data/README.md

 # Datasets

 The tested datasets are available at https://www.cse.cuhk.edu.hk/systems/hash/gqr/datasets.html.
+The SIFT dataset which contains the groundtruth file can be downloaded from ftp://ftp.irisa.fr/local/texmex/corpus/sift.tar.gz.

 ## Reproduction
 1. Download a dataset.
 The data format of ``.fvecs'' can be found in http://corpus-texmex.irisa.fr/.